mzima/systemd_automount/README.md

 ### Tested OS Versions

-Currently only these OS variants are tested, altought other OS distributions with **systemd** should also work.
+Currently only these OS variants are tested, although other OS distributions with **systemd** should also work.

 * Redhat/CentOS >= 7
 * SLES >= 12